-- 6. (Optional) If the connector is installed on a machine that is behind a proxy server, see Retrieve Information through a Proxy Server, on the next page. - 7.
+- 6. (Optional) If the connector is installed on a machine that is behind a proxy server, see Retrieve Information through a Proxy Server, below. - 7.
 Save and close the configuration file.

-Schedule Fetch Tasks, on page 75
+• Schedule Fetch Tasks, on page 76

 Retrieve Information through a Proxy Server